GoogleCloudPlatform/iot-device-sdk-embedded-c/examples/freertos_linux/Linux_gcc_gcp_iot/README.md

 This step generates the `Linux_gcc_gcp_iot` application for Linux.

 ### Running the example
-The device creation in the GCP IoT Device Manager required a public key to be uploaded to the device.
-You will need the private key pair now.
-An `ec_private.pem` file should contain this private key in the current working directory.
-Run the example with the following command:
+The steps to provision a device in GCP IoT Device Manager required you to create a Public/Private key pair.
+This example requires that your private key reside in the current working directory in a PEM formatted file named `ec_private.pem`.

+Once there, please run the following command substituting in your IoT Core Device and Project Credentials:

 - `./Linux_gcc_gcp_iot -p <GCP IoT Core Project ID> -d projects/<GCP IoT Core Project ID>/locations/<Region>/registries/<GCP IoT Core Registry ID>/devices/<GCP IoT Core Device ID> -t /devices/<GCP IoT Core DeviceID>/state`

-If everything works well this should result in a successful MQTT connection to GCP IoT MQTT Bridge and regular 5s MQTT PUBLISH messages sent to the cloud.
+If everything works well this should result in a successful MQTT connection to the GCP IoT MQTT Bridge and a PUBLISH message sent to the cloud in five second intervals.

 ### Troubleshooting
 #### Validating GCP IoT credentials